SEED-platform/seed/docs/source/setup_docker.rst

 If we don't use Virtual Box we can run Docker directly.
 This assumes you are in the same directory as the Git repo.
 You should also set up a virtualenv for it.
-Setting it up  this way means it will use your local ip, so you will be able to access the app via localhost.
-As we are using containers we don't have to worry about setting up the database and redis directly, Docker will do this for us.
+Setting it up  this way means it will use your local ip, so you will be able to access the SEED website via localhost.
+As we are using containers we don't have to worry about setting up the database and Redis directly, Docker will do this for us.

-In this part we are going to set up the project so that the seed directory in web container's root filesystem points to the copy on your local filesystem (i.e. the directory with the repo in it).
-This is an advantage of running docker directly: changes on your local file sytem show up in the container so you can edit with your local tools etc without having to have them running in the container.
+In this part we are going to set up the project so that the seed directory in web container's root file system points to the copy on your local file system (i.e. the directory with the repo in it).
+This is an advantage of running docker directly: changes on your local file system show up in the container so you can edit with your local tools etc. without having to have them running in the container.

 Before you start ensure you have set up a virtualenv for the project.
 Then at